snmptt/snmptt/snmptt/docs/snmptt.md

   should support this.
 See FAQ and snmptt.ini for details on this variable.
 * Enabled Perl warnings to help ensure code is following best practices.
 * Ran code against Perl::Critic to find non-optimal code.
 Made various adjustments such as relacing bare words with variables and changing open() calls from two arguments to three.
 * Documentation was converted from html to markdown to make it easier to maintain and a full review was completed.
 Many improvments have been made including a new section on integrating with Icinga.
+The docs folder now contains **.md**, **.html** and **.epub** versions of the documentation.
 * **snmpttconvertmib**:
     * Added **--exec_file** option to allow you to provide an EXEC command inside of a file instead of specifying on the command line.
 Useful for